techspec8/Network-and-Protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machine 1 and Virtual Machine 2 with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we observe various network traffic to and from Azure Windows 10 Virtual Machine and Linux (Ubuntu) Virtual Machine using Wireshark and PowerShell.
+We also experiment with Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>